mudkipdev/alpine/.github/README.md

 ```

 ### Built-in codecs
-There are already many built-in codecs exposed through the `BinaryCodec` class, a full list is available below:
+There are already many built-in codecs exposed through the `BinaryCodec` class, a partial list is available below:

 | Java Type   | Codec             | Notes                                                                               |
 |-------------|-------------------|-------------------------------------------------------------------------------------|